List of VTA bus routes: ACE (Altamont Corridor Express) shuttles

-SCVMC Shuttle
+Light Rail Substitution

+VTA operates a series of bus routes daily during late nights in coordination with the last trips of light rail service.
+Buses serve stops at or near all light rail stations on the route unless stated otherwise.
+All valid light rail tickets and passes are accepted on these routes.

 Regional services

 The VTA collaborates with other regional agencies that operate into and out of Santa Clara County with inter-agency transfers and commuter benefits.
 However, these lines do not use VTA's own buses nor levy VTA's bus fares; instead, these are operated by a consortium of operators, in which the agency is a participant, and the consortium sets the fares for such services.